bilgino/angularforddd/README.md

 **» Routing and Aggregates**<br/>

 Because the navigation mechanism of the Angular router engine complies with the navigational behavior of hypermedia APIs (HATEOAS) where URIs identify resources conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
 Because an aggregate builds a cluster of domain-related entities and value objects, wouldn't we then have to cluster resources instead?
-With that in mind, the question arises of how to map URIs such as `/orders`, `/customers`, `/addresses` etc. to a client-side aggregate, if the provided resources weren't already an aggregation of related resources?
+With that in mind, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses` etc. to a client-side aggregate, if the requested resource isn't already an aggregation of related resources?

 In the traditional database-centric approach, database tables and their relations were identified as resources or as a resource model.
 But is this common and always true?
 Well, it all depends on the requirements of the project and how we define a resource!
 A resource may be a representation of a single entity or a